whitespur/DeFishare/README.md

 # DeFishare-Protocol
 This is a library of smart-contracts for Testing and Development purposes which have been compiled and deployed by Mitchell with Remix.
 This protocol is currently in active development and testing.
-The solidity smart-contract libraries are still under construction and being created in the repository and are in no particular order at the moment.
+The solidity smart-contract libraries are still under construction and being created in the repository while in no particular order at the moment.
 Considered a Work-In-Progress (WIP) and not fully functional.

 DeFishare will utilize Twitter to establish/develop it's User's and Following or community.
 The DEX aggregation protocol and trading platform is also under active testing and development with a possible release in late 2021 pending community and user development.